 - Marketer B sending segments to a DSP seat managed by Agency C to run campaigns for Marketer B

-- Publisher A sending data to a DSP seat owned by Marketer B, for Marketer B to run campaigns.
+- Publisher A sending segments to a DSP seat owned by Marketer B, for Marketer B to run campaigns.

 - Marketer B sending segments to a DSP seat of Marketer D, for Marketer D to run campaigns

-- Marketer B sending data to a DSP seat managed by Agency C to run campaigns for Marketer D
+- Marketer B sending segments to a DSP seat managed by Agency C to run campaigns for Marketer D